data512uwmsds/data-512-homework_2/README.md

 The notebook will query the data for the specified articles, generate the datasets, and store the output files as described in the [Output Data Files](#output-data-files) section.

 ## Research Implications
+From my findings, I was surprised to find that countries with large populations, such as China and India, have notably low coverage on English Wikipedia.
+This might to stem from China’s reliance on its own news platforms, which provide information that is more relevant and reliable for its citizens, suggesting a gap between global and local narratives.

+From my analysis, regions in Europe, America, and Oceania demonstrates higher coverage and quality in Wikipedia articles.
+This is expected, given that we are primarily examining an English-language platform.
+Interestingly, smaller countries with strong international ties, like Luxembourg, show high articles per capita and quality coverage, revealing a bias towards global visibility rather than population size.
+This reinforces that English Wikipedia favors English-speaking countries, indicating that it may not accurately represent global media creation and digital infrastructure.
+I believe researchers should consider supplementing their datasets with sources in other languages or from different platforms that might better capture the nuances of each country’s media landscape.